obihill/restive.js/README.md

 });
 ```

-If a user uses the `iPad 2` to visit your web site (in portrait orientation), the class `768-c` will be added to the class attribute of the `<body>` tag.
+If a user uses the `iPad 2` to visit your website (in portrait orientation), the class `768-c` will be added to the class attribute of the `<body>` tag.
 However, if the `iPad Air` is used, nothing gets added to the `<body>` tag because the iPad Air viewport width is 1536 pixels (i.e. considering device pixels).
 This is the default behavior for `breakpoints`.

 However, using the `force_dip` option [and setting it to true], you can force breakpoints to consider device-independent pixels instead of device pixels.
 This way, Restive.JS will see the ranges 0 to 768 pixels [for a non-retina device] and 0 to 1536 pixels [for a retina device] as the same.
 See revised settings below: